Frequently Asked Questions

 Yes!
-Our support services are completely free.
-We work as an official agent for different Japanese Institutes and we can guide you with the school and program selection, school application, visa process, pre-departure information and on arrival support.
+Our support is completely free.
+We work as an official agent for different Japanese Institutes and we can guide you with the school and program selection, school application, visa process, pre-departure information and on arrival.

-Broadening your knowledge of other cultures Japan is a unique destination, full of culture, tradition and welcoming people.
+Broadening your knowledge of other cultures.
+Japan is a unique destination, full of tradition, culture and welcoming people.
 It also provides high quality education and the opportunity for student visa holders to work up to 28 hours per week.

 It is possible.
 But the procedures to follow are a bit complicated and we don’t recommend you bring your pet, as this will reduce the options of accommodation that you can find and will increase your living expenses.
 For further information about requirements for your pets travel abroad, we recommend checking out this site: